Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 ## Why I made this?
 I wanted a really zero-touch approach to deploying GLUSTERFS and setting up docker swarm with an all-in-one script, idealy for a high availability swarm cluster with persistant storage accross ALL nodes.
-So if somethin fails, The storage will be replicated accross all nodes and pick up where it left off by moving the docker container to another node
+So if a node fully fails, The storage will be replicated accross all nodes and pick up where it left off by moving the docker container to another node

 ## Features:
 - [X] 90% is remote code execution (SSH to the nodes)
 - [X] Minimal Password Entries (1 password + Each node password), Enters Sudo on all devices
-- [x] Installs GLUSTERFS across 5 Nodes (3 Managers, 2 Workers)
+- [x] Installs GLUSTERFS across 5 Nodes (3 Managers, 2 Workers, or as many nodes as you want!)
 - [X] Installs Docker to all nodes
 - [X] Configures Swarm Roles based off of IP Arrays
 - [X] Connects and Stores portainer in GLUSTERFS storage pool